Beazley earmarks $50 million for likely losses from Ukraine conflict - NewsBreak

 The Lloyd's of London insurer said the $50 million earmarked for losses from Ukraine conflict does not allow for potential claims for aircraft stranded in Russia, given the complex and uncertain environment there.

-On Thursday, Beazley’s main rival Hiscox set aside $40 million for expected losses related to the Ukraine crisis, while Lancashire last month estimated net losses from the war at about $20 million to $30 million.
+On Thursday, Beazley's main rival Hiscox (HSX.L) set aside $40 million for expected losses related to the Ukraine crisis, while Lancashire (LRE.L) last month estimated net losses from the war at about $20 million to $30 million. read more

 Beazley, which provides casualty, property, cyber and political risk insurance, said gross premiums written for the three months ended March 31 rose 27% to $1.23 billion helped by rates growth in cyber unit, compared with $971 million a year earlier.